tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
-- Pull out Masthead and Footer content so it can be dynamic
 - Add router support so we can navigate to other pages
 - Add PropTypes to components